szstonelee/gointernal/readme.md

 ### implict assignment

-when it runs with function parameter or return result, the interface assignment is implicit.
+When it runs with function parameter or return result, the interface assignment is implicit.

 e.g.